Calda-Development/next-challenge-backend/README.md

 ## 3. Backend Changes

-If you want to modify the backend, fork this repository, commit changes and invite **TODO**.
+If you want to modify the backend, fork this repository, commit changes and invite **challenge@thecalda.com**.

 > ❗️ Important -
 > We expect that any changes will be applied to the backend when we run supabase start.